 The federal government, under the draft Bill, is to establish a commission to be known as the National Commission for Personal Data Protection of Pakistan (the Commission).
 On promulgation of the law (the draft Bill becoming an Act), the federal government will establish the Commission.

-The Commission, under the draft Bill, shall be responsible to carry out the purposes of the draft Bill.
-The Commission shall be competent to decide complaints and pass any order.
-To decide complaints the Commission shall be deemed to be Civil Court and shall have the same powers as are vested in the Civil Court.
+The Commission shall be responsible for carrying out the purposes of the draft legislation.
+It shall be competent to decide complaints and pass any order and shall be deemed to be a civil court and have the same powers as vested in a civil court.
 The Commission shall be empowered to formulate a compliance framework concerning data audits.
-The Commission may require a data controller or a data processor to provide such information to the Commission as may reasonably be required for effective discharging of functions of the Commission.
+It may require a data controller or a data processor to provide such information to it as may reasonably be required for effectively discharging its functions.